 Our books are distributed worldwide in print and digital.
-We are distributed into the comics market with Diamond, the book market with IPG, and we also have digital distribution with comiXology.
-On top of all of this, we also sell and distribute books directly to readers and retailers.
+We are distributed into the comics market with Diamond and we also have digital distribution with comiXology.
+The majority of our business also involves direct sales to readers and retailers.

 Royalty payouts are on a quarterly schedule.
-Creators receive 80% of profits on all print and digital sales.
-If a creator pays for their print run (which generally does not occur for single issues but does occur for graphic novels), they will also receive a reimbursement per unit of sale.
+Creators receive 80% of the profits on all print and digital sales.

 Social Media Code of Conduct